tillsteinbach/WeConnect-cli/README.md

 ```
 If there is information regarding door, light and window status provided for your car you can also use the 'status' picture

+### Disabling features
+You can disable data for the cars capabilities with `--no-capabilities`
+If you only need a subset of the data you can use the `--selective` option.
+E.g. `--selective climatisation`

 ## Tested with
 - Volkswagen ID.3 Modelyear 2021
 - Volkswagen Passat GTE Modelyear 2021